diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

-⚠️ **Attention**
+⚠️ **Important**

-The cross-correlation between the fiscal deficit (`FYFSGDA188S_annually_percent_gdp`, a negative value by convention) and the annual percentage change in the price index (`PCEPILFE_annually_percent`) shows correlation coefficients which are very low, indicating lack of a significant relationship.
+The cross-correlation between the fiscal deficit as a proportion of GDP (`FYFSGDA188S_annually_percent_gdp`) and the annual percentage change in the price index (`PCEPILFE_annually_percent`) shows correlation coefficients which are very low, indicating lack of a significant relationship.

-This finding is counterintuitive to the common expectation that larger deficits might fuel higher inflation.
-The correlations observed at negative lags are particularly interesting: a negative lag here means that changes in the fiscal deficit precede changes in inflation, which is what is commonly expected.
+This finding is counterintuitive to the [common expectation](https://miltonfriedman.hoover.org/internal/media/dispatcher/214346/full) that larger deficits might fuel higher inflation.
+The correlation coefficients observed at negative lags are particularly interesting: a negative lag here means that changes in the fiscal deficit precede changes in inflation, which is what is commonly expected.

-🤔 **What is going on?**

-This initial cross-correlation, calculated using the fiscal deficit as a proportion of GDP and price inflation as an annual percentage change, might offer some preliminary insights.
-These two series do appear to show non time-constant mean and variance, but I wouldn't immediately expect it to cause spurious correlation.
-However, in this case, no significant correlation is found.
+Both series exhibit non-constant mean and variance over time, which can sometimes lead to misleading or spurious correlations in time series analysis.
+However, in this case, even before formally addressing these issues, the observed correlation remains weak and statistically insignificant.
+This suggests that, at least in the raw data, there is little evidence of a meaningful link between fiscal deficits and subsequent inflation.

-Best practices in time series analysis aim to ensure wide-sense stationarity (WSS) of the time series before studying cross-correlation and differencing the series to achieve stationarity.
-This is what I attempted to do in the following part of this analysis.
+Best practices in time series analysis require establishing wide-sense stationarity (WSS) before interpreting cross-correlation results.
+This typically involves transforming the series, most often by differencing, to achieve constant mean and variance over time.
+In the next section, I follow this approach to ensure that any observed relationships are not artifacts of non-stationary data, but instead reflect genuine statistical associations.

 ### Stationarity Testing

-We proceed to establish [stationarity](https://en.wikipedia.org/wiki/Stationary_process) before calculating the cross-correlation between `FYFSD` and `PCEPILFE`.
+We proceed to establish [stationarity](https://en.wikipedia.org/wiki/Stationary_process) before calculating the cross-correlation between `FYFSGDA188S` and `PCEPILFE`.
 Standard correlation measures assume that the underlying statistical properties (like mean and variance) of the series are stable, to avoid calculating spurious correlations.
 - If the means of the series have a trend, the series will show cross-correlation (as they grow together) but be completly unrelated otherwise.
 - If variance changes, the strength or even direction of correlation might appear different in high-variance periods versus low-variance periods.